WonderfulAme/Potability-of-water/README.md

 This analysis helps understand how each water quality parameter contributes to potability, providing insights into which factors are most critical in determining water quality.

+# Logistic Regression Analysis

+## Objective of Logistic Regression in Potability Analysis

+In this analysis, **Logistic Regression** was applied to investigate the relationship between water quality parameters and **Potability**, indicating whether water is safe for consumption (1) or not (0).
+Logistic regression is ideal for this binary classification, allowing us to:

+- Estimate the probability that water is potable based on several water quality parameters.
+- Identify significant factors influencing potability through the coefficients in the model.

+This analysis helps understand how each water quality parameter contributes to potability, providing insights into which factors are most critical in determining water quality.

 ## Logistic Regression Model

 The logistic regression model used the following predictor variables: **pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, and Turbidity**.
 The dependent variable, **Potability**, is binary, where 1 indicates potable water and 0 non-potable.